NotOats/SevenDaysToDiscord/README.md

    1. Find the Dedicated Server steam install location
    1. Naviate to the managed assemblly folder
       This is typically found at `<Install_Folder>\7 Days to Die Dedicated Server\7DaysToDieServer_Data\Managed`
-   1. Copy `Assembly-CSharp.dll` and `LogLibrary.dll` into the dependencies folder in the project.
+   1. Copy `Assembly-CSharp.dll` and `LogLibrary.dll` into the dependencies folder in the project root.